Welcome to today's edition of the Rush 24-7 podcast.

 So one falling out of the sky makes sense.

-I think the fascination in watching one of these is rooted in giving thanks you're not on it, because this is what everybody thinks is a very natural thing to happen.
+I think the fascination in watching one of these is rooted in giving thanks you're not on it because this is what everybody thinks is a very natural thing to happen.

 I don't think this is something that they ponder each and every day in their front lobes.

-I could be all wet in my theory, but if I am, there's still something about it, psychologically, that draws people to it.
+But if I am, there's still something about it, psychologically, that draws people to it.

 Before getting to that list, I want to remind you of something.